To host a website in mainland China, Internet Content Provider (ICP) certification is required.

 However, the process of obtaining certification is not so simple (outlined below).

 There are third-party agents available to help you through the process, but they will charge a service fee, although generally speaking, this is reasonably priced and worth the investment considering the long-term advantages and frequency of requirement changes.

 ICP License vs. ICP Filling

-There are also some grey areas of policy that have been taken advantage of by wholly foreign owned companies in China.
-These companies have profitable websites operating in the region; however, they do not have licenses (only ICP filings).
-The loophole here is their location.
-These WFOE businesses are located in Shanghai but the transactions/payments on their site are made through servers that are located overseas.
-Because of this, the companies claim that the China website is simply to support their sales whilst actual sales are conducted either offline or outside of China.
+In the past, some grey areas of ICP policy have been taken advantage of by wholly foreign-owned enterprises (WFOEs) in China that have profitable websites operating in the region but do not have licenses (only filings), using their location as the loophole.
+These WFOEs are located in Shanghai but transactions or payments on their site are made through servers located overseas.
+Because of this, the companies claim that their China website is simply to support their sales while actual sales are conducted either offline or outside of China.

 Applying for an ICP License

 Before you consider applying for a license, it’s important to ask a few key questions: